sjl/.plan/README.markdown

 Did Rosalind problem `PDST`.
 Pretty easy.
 Most annoying part was the output, but I extended my float printer to handle 2D arrays to make it easier to output what they want in the future.

+## 2020-01-20

+Wanted to do a Rosalind problem over lunch.
+On a whim I decided to use CCL just to keep myself honest — I usually use SBCL, so using another implementation now and then helps ensure I'm writing standards-compliant code.
+But apparently a recent Vlime commit broke Vlime in CCL.
+So I had to shave *that* yak first.
+Sent a PR.